Towards Imbalanced Motion: Part-Decoupling Network for Video Portrait Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{ideo} portrait segmentation (VPS)~\cite{PVS}, which aims to discover and separate prominent foreground portraits from video frames, has drawn much interest due to a great number of different application scenarios in video creation such as background replacement~\cite{Background2021}, portrait transformation~\cite{EG1800}, \etc.
+Video portrait segmentation (VPS)~\cite{PVS}, which aims to discover and separate prominent foreground portraits from video frames, has drawn much interest due to a great number of different application scenarios in video creation such as background replacement~\cite{Background2021}, portrait transformation~\cite{EG1800}, \etc.

-Currently, several video segmentation datasets with portraits are proposed, like DAVIS~\cite{DAVIS}, PVSD2.5K~\cite{PVS}, PP-HumanSeg14K~\cite{PP-HumanSeg}, \etc. In DAVIS, video clips with human as foreground objects are all captured in outdoor scenes.
+Currently, several video segmentation datasets with portraits have been proposed, like DAVIS~\cite{DAVIS}, PVSD2.5K~\cite{PVS}, PP-HumanSeg14K~\cite{PP-HumanSeg}, \etc. In DAVIS, video clips with human as foreground objects are all captured in outdoor scenes.
 PVSD2.5K consists of only 2,530 annotated frames, and there is only one prominent person in each video clip.
 PP-HumanSeg14K only contains videos in remote conference, in which background environments are quite simple.
 Although recent unsupervised VOS methods~\cite{COSNet, AGNN, MATNet, GraphMemVOS, F2Net, RTNet, FSNet, AMC-Net, HFAN, FEM-Net, IMCNet} and a specialized VPS method~\cite{PVS} based on existing datasets achieve good performance, due to the uniformity of scenarios and the monotonousness of background environments, the simplicity of these datasets leads to weak robustness of models to handle complex situations in practical applications.

 In this work, we propose a new intricate large-scale Multi-scene Video Portrait Segmentation dataset MVPS.
 The dataset consists of 101 video clips in 7 categories of different scenarios including entertainment, indoor handwork, interview, lecture, news, outdoor activity and online shopping which appear frequently on the Internet.
 Portraits in these scenarios are in different poses and gestures, and background scenes are also diverse.
 These complications are much closer to practical application scenarios on the Internet.
 We sample 53,923 frames from these video clips in total, where 10,843 of them are finely annotated.
 It is currently the most complex dataset for video portrait segmentation to our best knowledge.